moayyadfaris/Kuybi/docs/features/acl/README.md

 ## Overview

-The ACL module provides enterprise-grade role-based access control (RBAC) for the Susanoo platform using the CASL library.
+The ACL module provides enterprise-grade role-based access control (RBAC) for the Kuybi platform using the CASL library.
 It supports fine-grained permissions with dynamic conditions, field-level access control, and time-based role assignments.

 ## Architecture